bartvanhoey/AbpApiConsumedByXamarin/AbpIo/ConsumeAbpFrameworkApiFromXamarinForms.md

 ### Books BookStore tutorial

-To have a simple API that you can consume with the Xamarin.Forms app, add the Books Bookstore code from the BookStore Tutorial (Part1-5).
+To have a simple API that can be consumed by the Xamarin.Forms app, I added the Books Bookstore code from the BookStore Tutorial (Part1-5).

 Open a command prompt in the DbMigrations project and run the command below to add a migration.